SL7/HexVis-CLI/README.md

 This is a simple Hex visualizer for every kind of file.
 This is a one day project and will be improved later on.

-I not that experienced in C for now so if I can improve my code, I would be glad to get some advice :D
+Note that I'm not that experienced in C for now so if I can improve my code, I would be glad to get some advice :D

 **Output**: